nanoporetech/dorado/README.md

 * `dx:i:0` for simplex reads which don't have duplex offsprings.
 * `dx:i:-1` for simplex reads which have duplex offsprings.

+After running, Dorado will report a `Duplex rate` , this is calculated as the number of nucleotides in duplex basecalls multiplied by two and divided by the total number of nucleotides in simplex basecalls.
+This value is a close approximation for the proportion of nucleotides which participated in a duplex basecall.

 Dorado duplex previously required a separate tool to perform duplex pair detection and read splitting, but this is now integrated into Dorado.

 Note that modified basecalling is not yet supported in duplex mode.